Skip to main content

 We aim to secure the best progress and achievement for all our students whatever their needs or abilities.
 We encourage each student to develop a positive self-image, a sense of community and personal independence both in the classroom and in the wider social world.
 We put young people and their families at the centre of discussions about support offered.

-Cordelia Campbell is our appointed Director of Inclusion (SENDCo), who is very approachable and happy to meet with parents to discuss any concerns or questions that you may have.
-To speak with Ms Campbell please contact the school office, details can be found on our contact page.
+Dele Aladese is our SENDCo (Acting), who is very approachable and happy to meet with parents to discuss any concerns or questions that you may have.
+To speak with Mr Aladese please contact the school office, details can be found on our contact page.

 Approach